I. S. Antioco/Calasetta – Commercial Port

 Description

-The island of sant’Antioco is located at the southwestern tip of Sardinia, between Cape Teulada to the south and the spectacular Costa Verde to the north.
-It can be reached in about an hour’s drive from Cagliari.
-Sant’Antioco is connected to Sardinia by an isthmus and a Roman bridge, which allow fast communications.
+The island of Sant’Antioco is located at the southwestern tip of Sardinia, between Capo Teulada to the south and the spectacular Costa Verde to the north.
+It is about an hour’s drive from Cagliari.
+Sant’Antioco is connected to Sardinia by an isthmus and a Roman bridge, which allow for quick access.

-The island retains a rare beauty yet to be discovered, with rich flora and fauna.
-The terrain is rocky with volcanic cliffs that open into caves and white beaches of crystal clear water.
+The island boasts a rare beauty that is still waiting to be discovered, with a rich variety of flora and fauna.
+The terrain is rocky, with volcanic cliffs that open up into caves and white-sand beaches with crystal-clear water.

-The municipality occupies the area to the northwest of the Island of Sant’Antioco, the western side of it is composed of low hills with cliff coasts, while the eastern side is low with minimal depths within the gulf, which is located between the island and Sardinia.
-The western side is characterized by long although few beaches, among them those that are exposed to the mistral suffer major swells in winter.
+The municipality occupies the northwestern part of the island of Sant’Antioco; its western side consists of low hills with cliff-lined coastlines, while the eastern side is flat with shallow waters within the gulf, which lies between the island and Sardinia.
+The western side is characterized by long, though few, beaches; among them, those exposed to the mistral winds are subject to severe storm surges in winter.

-The territory of Calasetta contains evidence of ancient civilizations: pre-Nuragic, Nuragic, Phoenician, Punic and Roman settlements.
-The oldest document on the area, the Compasso da Navegare, from the 8th century, indicates the cove where the town rises with the name Porto Barla.
+The Calasetta area contains evidence of ancient civilizations: pre-Nuragic, Nuragic, Phoenician, Punic, and Roman settlements.
+The oldest document referring to the area, the *Compasso da Navegare* from the 8th century, refers to the cove where the town stands as *Porto Barla*.

 Leave a comment